Do you believe your website security is sufficient to protect your internet business, your website or your customer details?

 Website Security is Essential

 In today’s internet, having your website secured against hackers and malware is essential.
-It doesn’t matter how small your website is or whether it is database driven or not, your website is vulnerable to attacks if proper procedures are not observed, and on-going maintenance by your website developer is not employed.
+It doesn’t matter how small your website is or whether or not you collect customer data, your website is vulnerable to attacks if it is not locked down properly.
+Even then, a security breach may occur through your server host via someone else’s poorly protected website on the same server.
+Choice of server host is important.

 The Role of Web Servers

 You have two options: One, take the time to learn about quality server hosting yourself so you understand the process, or Two, ensure you are dealing with a web developer who knows their stuff and can advise you on whether the server you use follows good security practices.
 A good web developer who offers server hosting services to their clients, will always ensure they are using security conscious and efficient server hosts.
-We ourselves use servers based here in Australia and we re-sell to our clients with complete confidence that we resell server space which is very well secured and maintained.
+I use servers based here in Australia and I re-sell to my clients with complete confidence that they are very well secured and maintained.

 Website Security Risks